grassrootseconomics/cic-dashboard/docs/infrastructure/kubernetes.md

 ### Other Ops

 Install the monitoring and other operational charts as needed from the Helmsman file.
+Refer to the `ops-manifests` folder for more manifests.